robfairh/design-optimizer/README.md

 Literature review?

+Methodology

+"The encoded fuel assembly distributions in the core are mapped into vectors to be used as input to train the network"

 Some of the things that this repo will hold are:
 * MMR serpent input files
 * Python scripts fore training an Articifial Neural Network (ANN)